michaelreadyone/michael-portfolio/final_project_sum.md

 # Summarize
 ### **The idea**

 This idea comes from my hobby: basketball.
 I like playing basketball very much and I am interested in every aspect of NBA.
 During my busy study in school, playing basketball makes me feel fresh and keeps me healthy.
 I want to share some inspirations that I got from basketball.
-I tried to combine my story with story arc bying showing how different data from NBA shocked and inspired me.
+I tried to combine my story with story arc by showing how different data from NBA shocked and inspired me.
 And I draw several scratches as a starting point of my project.[Link to part I](/final_project_jiang.md)

 ### **Design and user research**

 To further my story, I applied the techniques from class: storyboards and wireframes.
 I was new to storyboards.
 Even after some research, I still felt a little struggled to construct the storyboards.
 Every story has its own leading role, but I didn't have one.
-Suddenly, it occurred to me that why don't I create a fictious person to lead the story and share my inspiration within the story.
+Suddenly, it occurred to me that why don't I create a fictitious person to lead the story and share my inspiration within the story.
 Therefore, I created John, the lead of this story.
-After this, my storyborads progressed more smoothly.
+After this, my storyboards progressed more smoothly.

 I also tried to make some fluctuation in the stories because audience usually do not like a flat story line.
 Then I built some emotional turns of John caused by his viewing of NBA data.
 At last, I have a call for action that we should love our study, enjoy our life and keep a good life balance.
 I also invited some classmates to review my story for feedback.
 I will discuss more in audience session.[Link to part II](/final_project_PartII.md)